 Though dispersed public parking is available throughout most of the area, formal parking areas are available at the Eagle Ridge, Sierra Canyon, and Genoa Canyon access points.

 Discovery Trail: The Discovery Trail is 5.4 miles long with a north terminus at Eagle Ridge Trailhead.
-The south terminus is currently just a spot on the Genoa Loop, 2 miles above the Genoa Canyon access point at the uppermost switchback.
-At this location, the trail may continue further south at a future time connecting to Pine Basin.
-Continuing down the Genoa Loop to Genoa Canyon will add an additional 2 miles.
+The south terminus is currently just a spot on the Genoa Loop, 2-miles above the Genoa Canyon access point at the uppermost switchback.
+Continuing down the Genoa Loop to Genoa Canyon will add an additional 2-miles.
 Returning to the Eagle Ridge Trailhead can occur by following roads through Genoa, along Jacks Valley Road and back up Eagle Ridge Road for a 10-mile loop hike.

 Sierra Canyon Trail: The Sierra Canyon Trail connects to the Tahoe Rim Trail west of Genoa Peak and is close to 10 miles long one-way with nearly 4,000 feet of elevation gain.
 The lower end begins from the Sierra Canyon access point at the junction of Centennial Drive and Snowshoe Lane.
 Parking is designated on the east side of Centennial Drive across from Snowshoe Lane.
 A second option is to begin from the Eagle Ridge Trailhead which is about the same distance to the Tahoe Rim Trail, but 250 feet less elevation to climb.
 Keep in mind that views of Lake Tahoe are about another mile north or south on the Tahoe Rim Trail.
 If going to Genoa Peak, it’s another mile of hiking and 700 feet elevation gain, so yeah, it’s a long way.
 Anyone planning a round trip hike to the Tahoe Rim Trail should be prepared for a long day, nearly 20 miles round-trip and substantial elevation changes.
 A much less strenuous alternative is to carpool and begin your trip from either the Kingsbury North Trailhead or South Spooner Summit Trailhead on the Tahoe Rim Trail.
 A one-way trip to either the Eagle Ridge Trailhead or Sierra Canyon Trailhead is approximately 15 miles from the Kingsbury North Trailhead or 16 miles from the South Spooner Trailhead.